q-university-hackathon-krakow-2022/dataset-payload-tester/README.md

-# dataset-payload-tester
+## dataset-payload-tester

 Simple Spring Boot project to test consuming of datasets.

-Providing some basic Java DTO implementation for datasets.
+Providing some basic Java DTO implementation for datasets and some dummy REST controllers.